Travel the seas, again and again

 Richard Sears was born in Paris, from a French mother and an American father.
 At eighteen, he takes part in a training expedition in oceanography onboard a schooner, between Puerto Rico and Boston.
 It is during this trip that he encounters whales for the first time.
 He is completely spellbound.

-In 1976, after having completed his studies in biology in Maine, he worked at the Matamec Salmon Research Station (Woods Hole Oceanographic Institute) on the north shore of the St. Lawrence River.
+In 1976, after having completed his studies in biology in Maine, he worked at the Matamec Salmon Research Station in Sept-Îles, on the north shore of the St. Lawrence River, for the Woods Hole Oceanographic Institute.
 In the summer of that year, he shares privileged moments with the whales of baie de Moisie.
 “I could do this the rest of my life,” he said while contemplating these giants from his inflatable raft.

-Afterwards, he becomes a naturalist onboard whale-watching vessels in Massachusetts and works alongside the pioneers of whale research: David Sergeant, Steven Katona, William Schevill, William Watkins, and Roger Payne are surely his greatest sources of inspiration.
+Back in Massachusetts, he becomes a naturalist onboard whale-watching vessels and works alongside the pioneers of whale research: David Sergeant, Steven Katona, William Schevill, William Watkins, and Roger Payne are surely his greatest sources of inspiration.
 From them, he learns that in order to know whales

 one must spend a lot of time at sea with these giants.